Average reduction in contract cycle times observed after adoption

 Electronic signature has crossed the threshold of mainstream adoption.
 In 2026, it is present in virtually all large French companies, is rapidly reaching SMEs and is becoming lastingly established in the public sector thanks to tender dematerialisation.
 The figures confirm it: the market is growing at double-digit rates, costs are dropping and integrations are standardising.

-Three priorities stand out for the next eighteen months.
-First, anticipate the arrival of the EUDI Wallet: companies that adopt an eIDAS-compliant, extensible solution today will not face a costly migration when QES becomes democratised.
-Second, consolidate internal governance: a clear signing policy, broken down by contract type and stakes level, remains the main success factor — more so than the choice of tool itself.
-Third, embed signature into business processes rather than extracting it: value is created in the workflows (CRM, HRIS, procurement, legal), not in an isolated platform.
+Three priorities emerge for the next eighteen months.
+First, anticipate the arrival of the EUDI wallet: companies equipping themselves today with an eIDAS-compliant and extensible solution will not suffer costly migration when QES becomes democratized.
+Second, strengthen internal governance: a clear signature policy, broken down by contract type and level of importance, remains the main success factor — more so than the choice of tool itself.
+Finally, integrate signature into business processes rather than extract it from them: value is created in workflows (CRM, HRIS, procurement, legal), not in the isolated platform.

 Looking towards 2027, we anticipate three movements: QES will become the norm for high-stakes contracts; AI will be natively integrated into contract review, with a specific regulatory framework (AI Act); and European sovereignty — EU hosting, independence from the Cloud Act — will become a decisive purchasing criterion in the majority of B2B tenders.